-- 0 student did not attend class - 1 student contributed minimally to class discussion (only once or twice, providing summary rather than critique or analysis) - 2 student contributed repeatedly to class discussion, and/or provided thoughtful critique or analysis
+- 0 student did not attend class - 1 student contributed minimally to class discussion - 2 student contributed repeatedly to class discussion, and/or provided thoughtful critique or analysis

-In-Class Papers - 20% (10% each)
+In-Class Essay - 10%

-At the close of the first two units, students will compose a timed in-class essay responding to prompts provided at the beginning of the class period.
-These assignments will prepare students for written essay question sections common to final examinations throughout the social sciences and humanities.
-These assignments should be at least 400 words each.
+At the close of the first unit, students will compose a timed in-class essay responding to prompts provided at the beginning of the class period.
+This assignment will prepare students for written essay question sections common to final examinations throughout the social sciences and humanities.
+This assignment has a minimum length of 400 words.